uncbiag/neuro_shooting/README.md

         --nr_of_particles 25 --custom_parameter_freezing --unfreeze_parameters_at_iter 50
 ```

-If you are interested in how the results for the paper where obtained (that are the basis for the boxplots for example) have a look
+If you are interested in how the results for the paper where obtained (i.e., the basis for the boxplots for example) have a look
 at

-- run_experiments_spiral.py
+- `run_experiments_spiral.py` and
-- run_experiments_spiral_rnn.py
+- `run_experiments_spiral_rnn.py`

 These two python scripts specify the entire experimental setting for the spiral for all the four models in the paper.